katydid/testsuite/Readme.md

 Files in the codec folder are schemas that might be required by a testcase.
 For example, marshaled protocol buffer file descriptor sets.

-Inside each testcase folder is the relapse grammar in several formats: txt, json and xml.
+Inside each testcase folder is the validator grammar in several formats: txt, json and xml.
-This for cases where a new language has not had time to fully implement a relapse syntax parser.
+This for cases where a new language has not had time to fully implement a validator syntax parser.

 Also found in the testcase folder is a filename starting with `valid` or `invalid` depending on whether the contents of the file is valid with respect to the provide grammar of invalid.
 The file extension of this file again describes the codec of the contents.